 A custom poll style allows you to change the look and feel of your poll.
 You can use our Visual Editor to create a custom style, or you can enter your own or modify the existing CSS for the poll.
-Note that custom poll styles are a feature of Professional and Corporate accounts.
+Note that custom poll styles are included in Professional and Corporate accounts.

 Using the Visual Style Editor

-Next, let’s be sure Question and Font are highlighted on the left-hand side.
-In the Color (hex code) dialog, we’re going to type in “#FFFFFF” which is the hex code for white:
+- You can change the font of the questions as well.
+Be Question and Font are highlighted on the left-hand side.
+In the Color (hex code) dialog, select a color or type the HEX color code for the color that you’d like to use.

-Next, we’ll change the color of the question to match the title.
+- You can also change the color of the question.
 Be sure that Answers and Font are selected on the left-hand side.
-In the Color (hex code) dialog, we’re going to type in “#FFFFFF” which is the hex code for white:
+In the Color (hex code) dialog, select a color or type the HEX color code for the color that you’d like to use.

-To save your custom style, click on the Save Style Settings button:
+To save your custom style, click Save Style Settings.

 Create a poll style with CSS (advanced)

-If you know CSS, then you can pretty much control all aspects of a poll’s style.
+If you know CSS, then you can control all aspects of a poll’s style.

-Scroll down to the bottom of the Visual Editor, and click on this link:
+Scroll down to the bottom of the Visual Editor, and click on the *Click Here* link:

 Poll CSS Guide